Start your Benefits Now!

 To promote the development and application of remotely sensed imagery and geospatial information to address issues, improve decision making, for use in education and research, and to continue to grow and support the Vision of ASPRS

-To promote the development and application of remotely sensed imagery and geospatial information to address issues, improve decision making, for education and research, and continue to grow and support the Vision of ASPRS.
+To promote the development and application of remotely sensed imagery and geospatial information to address issues, improve decision making, for use in education and research, and to continue to grow and support the Vision of ASPRS.

-o Development and organization of content for the ASPRS Imaging and Geospatial Technology Forum
+- Development and organization of content for ASPRS Conference Programs

-o Identifying potential seminars and speakers for the ASPRS GeoBytes on-line seminars
+- Identifying potential seminars and speakers for the ASPRS GeoBytes and other on-line content

 Increased awareness of remote sensing and geospatial information broadly applied in furthering knowledge and understanding of the maritime domain and its relationship with human activities.